Unión Huaral: History

-The club have played at the highest level of Peruvian football on twenty four occasions, from 1974 Torneo Descentralizado until 1991 Torneo Descentralizado, 1993 Torneo Descentralizado, 1995 Torneo Descentralizado, and from 2003 Torneo Descentralizado until 2006 Torneo Descentralizado, when was relegated to the Peruvian Segunda División.
+The club has played at the highest level of Peruvian football on twenty four occasions, from 1974 until 1991, 1993, 1995 and from 2003 until 2006, when it was relegated to the Peruvian Segunda División being relegated in 2007.
+Unión Huaral won the second division in 1992, 1994 and 2002.

 In the 2011 Torneo Intermedio, the club was eliminated by Deportivo Municipal in the Round of 16.
-In 2013, the club had a great campaign in the Copa Perú finishing runner-up.
+In 2013, the club had a great campaign in the Copa Perú finishing runner-up, losing the final against San Simon.
 They were once again promoted to the Peruvian Segunda División.
+However, they got disqualified during the 2024 Liga 2 season, being relegated to the Peruvian Tercera División along with Juan Aurich.